LuaStakky/LuaStakkyStaticSimpleAppTemplate/README.md

-# LuaStakkyStaticTemplate
+# LuaStakkyStaticSimpleAppTemplate

 This template writed for [LuaStakky](https://github.com/LuaStakky/LuaStakky) project.

-**!When creating new project don't remember change salt in `TarantoolApp\Users\crypto.lua` to random string!**

 ## What include in this template?

-* Advanced build system.
+* Simple build system.
-* Users module example.
 * Serving static from `WebData\`.

 ## For deploy use: